akka/akka/akka-docs/src/main/paradox/typed/actors.md

 this style for defining actors as it makes the behaviors easier to reason about, easier to compose with other behaviors and requires less boilerplate.

-In some cases there might still be a use for something that is closer to the untyped style of defining the actor behavior where a concrete class for the actor behavior is defined and mutable state is kept inside of it as fields.
+In some cases there might still be a use for something that is closer to an object oriented style where a concrete class for the actor behavior is defined and mutable state is kept inside of it as fields.

 Some reasons why you may want to do this are:

+@java[
-* lambdas in Java can only close over final or effectively final fields, making it impractical to use this style in behaviors that mutate their fields
+* Java lambdas can only close over final or effectively final fields, making it impractical to use this style in behaviors that mutate their fields
-* some state is not immutable, e.g. immutable collections are not widely used in Java
+* some state is not immutable, e.g. immutable collections are not widely used in Java ]
+@scala[
+* some state is not immutable
+]
 * it could be more familiar and easier to migrate existing untyped actors to this style
 * mutable state can sometimes have better performance, e.g. mutable collections and avoiding allocating new instance for next behavior (be sure to benchmark if this is your